5 Mirror Alternatives for When Glass Just Won't Do

 It will allow you to see your entire body, which will help you get ready faster.
 This isn't a full-blown mirror substitute but often people are looking for something different, not just non-glass mirrors.

 However, we’d urge you not to jump to a conclusion and get yourself one of these right away.
 While door mirrors are great alternatives to regular glass mirrors, there are superior alternatives.
+What is nice about these is not having to remove any scratches from glass.

 Many people confuse plastic mirrors with acrylic mirrors, and there’s a reason for that as well.
 Acrylic is a type of plastic.
 However, they offer special perks, which help them stand out from the rest of the plastic mirrors very effortlessly.